ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 # Final Project: Part I
-My final project is centered around the natural world.
+Having grown up in a place full of thriving wildlife, I chose my final project to be centered around the natural world.
 It's main focus will be animal conservation.
 The project wil highlight the importance of conservation, the causes of loss of wildlife, the budget allocation by geopraphy for animal conservation and human intervention which negatively affects the natural world.
 From here, I will talk about the effects of loss of fauna, the most famous extinctions caused by humans mans, a few conservationists.
 I will conclude the project by suggesting the small steps we can take at a local level to help in preserving the natural world of which these animals are an integral part.

+Through this project, I hope to strike a chord with those who hope affect positive change in the environment but haven't yet gone down that very rewarding path.

 # Project Outline
 The following is the mindmap that I created for my project.
 It helped me visualize the overall structures and the important details I should add in my project to make it effective.
 Creating this mindmap helped me not only retail my thoughts but also enabled me to build a path for my project.